nghiaho12/EKF_localization_known_correspondences/README.md

 The simulation consists of a robot with a range sensor that can detect known landmarks in the world.
 You move the robot around using the arrow keys.

-One addition I made was handling the case when angular velocity is close to zero.
+One addition I made was handle the case when angular velocity is zero.
 The original code found in the book would result in a divide by zero.

 ![ekf_localization](https://cloud.githubusercontent.com/assets/1471705/23337133/36ce48a4-fc38-11e6-952f-f79a08a3ccc1.png)